naibafomsare/radiation-cooling/README.md

      Figure 3.
 </p>

-In order to decrease the amount of radiation enterig the trap, the aperture can be moved back from the plane of the image as shown in Fig. 3(b), thus keeping some of the rays converging at $B$ from entering the cavity.
-The farther away the point is from the centre of the image, the more of its rays will miss the aperture.
-This produces a radial distribution of heat extraction, that does not exacty match a Guassian distribution but closely mimics it.
+In order to allow rays from other areas to enter, the aperture can be moved back from the plane of the image as shown in Fig. 3(b).
+At this new position, some of the rays converging at $C$ and $D$ can pass through.
+By adjusting the position of the aperture and the shape of the mask, it is possible to extract heat according to a Gaussian profile.

-In term of images, the image of the mirror created at the new position of the aperture is out of focus.
-Conversely, the image of the cold trap aperture, created at the mirror surface, is a circle out of focus mimicking a Guassian beam intensity profile.
+In term of images, the image of the main mirror created at the new position of the aperture is out of focus.
+Conversely, the image of the mask, created at the main mirror surface, is out of focus closely matching a Guassian beam intensity profile.

-The position of the cold trap can be calculated with Zemax using standard techniques of image quality optimization once the spatial and directional properties of the thermal radiation at the surface of the fused silica mirror are known.
+The optimum parameters of the system can be calculated with Zemax using standard techniques of image quality optimization once the spatial and directional properties of the thermal radiation at the surface of the fused silica mirror are known.
+The parameters to be determined are the precise shape of the mask and the amount of defocus required.
 A procedure would be as follows:

 1. Given the positions of the main mirror and the folding mirror, calculate the position of the image that the folding mirror creates of the main mirror.
 2. Optimize the shape of the folding mirror in order to minimize the effect of aberrations.
 It is recommended to use optical components from stock.
+3. At the plane of the image set the mask.
-3. Using the spatial and directional properties of the thermal radiation, define an error function that becomes zero when the correct amount of heat reaches the aperture of the cold trap.
+4. *Using the spatial and directional properties of the thermal radiation*, define an error function that becomes zero when the correct amount of heat passes through the mask.
-4. Calculate the new position of the cold trap aperture by minimizing the error function.
+5. Calculate the new position of the mask by minimizing the error function.
-5. Check that the error function value is close enough to zero, condition that implies that the heat extracted is close enough to the optimum.
+6. Check that the error function value is close enough to zero, condition that implies that the heat extracted is close enough to the optimum.
+In case is is not, modify the shape of the mask and minimize the error function again.
-6. Determine which effect is dominant over the amount of heat extracted and over the quality of the image, the defocus or the aberrations introduced by the folding mirror.
+7. Determine which effect is dominant over the amount of heat extracted and over the quality of the image, the defocus or the aberrations introduced by the folding mirror.
 In case the defocus is far dominant, it might be worth relaxing the requirements imposed on the aberrations in case the selected folding mirror is not easy to acquire.

 There is more yet to be written.